Select Page

 1. Initial Considerations

 • The live court is different than “TV Court”.
 Matters move slowly and information is discussed in great detail.
 The material may be dry at times and it may take close attention to follow along.
 This is particularly true with civil trials.
 Further, trials don’t often wrap up neatly in one hour.
-Classes may see only a portion of a case during a visit.
-It is also worth noting that while some courts conduct trials, others deal with issues such as bail, first appearances on charges, trial scheduling and guilty pleas.
+Observers may see only a portion of a case during a visit.
+It is also worth noting that while some courts conduct trials, others deal with issues such as bail hearings, first appearances on charges, trial scheduling and guilty pleas.

 • Court schedules are unpredictable.
-Classes may plan to watch a specific trial, only to find out the day before the visit that it has been adjourned or settled.
-The best advice is to book the visit in advance and call again just before the visit to confirm that there will likely be something to watch that is of interest to the class.
+Visitors may plan to watch a specific trial, only to find out the day before the visit that it has been adjourned or settled.
+The best advice is to book the visit in advance and call again just before the visit to confirm that there will likely be something to watch that is of interest to the group.
 If there isn’t, it’s important to be flexible enough to reschedule the visit.
 As well, a proceeding may start and then conclude in only a few minutes.
 It’s wise to visit court on a day where there are a number of matters scheduled so that there are alternatives.

 2. MAKING THE ARRANGEMENTS